 - Vice-Rector of Research: Delegation from Vice President for Research

 - Respective school director (available on the intensive school of the respectedive school)

 - Managing Director: Delegation from the Managing Director

 The contracting party is responsible for verifying that the agreement benefits KTH's operations, ensuring that the financing has been secured and that resources are available to fulfill the contractual obligations.
-The project researcher is also responsible for making sure the contract is reviewed by the Legal Department prior to execution.
+The project researcher is also responsible for making sure the contract is reviewed by the Civil Law and Contracts Unit prior to execution.